sentinel-seed/sentinel/README.md

 sentinel = Sentinel()

-# Validate text through THS gates
+# Validate text through THSP gates
 is_safe, violations = sentinel.validate("Some AI response...")

 if not is_safe: